 Integer literals are unsigned and may be written in either decimal or hexadecimal form.
-The latter will always begin with the sequence 0x.
+The latter will always begin with the sequence 0x, and may contain either lower- or upper-case letter digits.
 Neither decimal nor hexadecimal literals may be zero-padded at the beginning.